 These brands may have differences in;

-- Protein content (whey or casein based)
+- Protein content (casein or whey protein based)

 - Size of peptides – the groups of beads

-Amino Acid Formula (AAF)
+Amino Acid-Based Formula (AAF)

 - Nutramigen Puramino